dagistan-tuncbilek/Sudoku-JAVA/README.md

 %100 Original made by dagistan-tuncbilek.
 Better than most of the counterparts.

-A basic Sudoku solver made by Java.
-One of the fastest codes written with Java.
+A basic Sudoku solver maden with Java.
+One of the fastest Sudoku Solver written in Java.

 ### Used Paterns and Libraries